Verticordia coronata

-Verticordia coronata is a flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
+Verticordia coronata is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a small shrub with leaves whose shape depends on their position on the plant, and groups of yellow flowers near the ends of the branches.

 Description

 Verticordia coronata is a shrub which grows to a height and width of about 10-45 cm and which has several to many stems at its base.
 The leaves on the lower part of the plant are linear in shape, roughly round in cross section, 4-9 mm long and have a hooked tip while those further up the stem are elliptic to egg-shaped, dished, 2-4 mm long and have a rounded end with a sharp tip.

 The flowers are lightly scented and arranged in round or corymb-like groups on erect stalks 6-12 mm long.
 The floral cup is shaped like half a sphere, 1.0-1.5 mm long, glabrous and slightly warty.
 The sepals are pale to bright yellow colour, 2.5-5.0 mm long, with 5 to 7 lobes which have a fringe of coarse hairs.
 The petals are a similar colour to the sepals, 3.5-5.0 mm long, with many lobes spreading like the fingers of a hand.
 The style is 4.0-4.5 mm long, straight and glabrous.
 Flowering time is from September to November.